-NOTE: Fiberglass hull-Minimize surface cracking by running the drill in reverse until the gelcoat is penetrated.
+Fiberglass hull-Minimize surface cracking by running the drill in reverse until the gelcoat is penetrated.

-- 1. Cut out the template (Figure 3). - 2.
-At the selected mounting location on the side of the transom where the propeller blades are moving downward, position the template, so the arrow at the bottom is aligned with the bottom edge of the transom (Figure 4).
+- 1. Cut out the template (see Figure 3). - 2.
+At the selected location on the starboard side of the hull, position the template, so the arrow at the bottom is aligned with the bottom edge of the transom (see Figure 4).
 Being sure the template is parallel to the waterline, tape it in place. - 3.
-Using a 4mm, #23, or 9/64" bit, drill three holes 22mm (7/8") deep at the marked locations.
+Using a 4mm, #23, or 9/64" bit, drill three holes 22mm (7/8") deep at the locations indicated.

-Compensating for the Transom Angle: Shim
+Compensating for the Transom Angle-Shim